List of Star Trek regions of space: Galactic Barrier and Great Barrier

 In the Star Trek universe, the Galactic Barrier (also referred to as the Great Barrier or Energy Barrier) is an energy field that surrounds the Milky Way Galaxy.
 The field completely encompasses the galactic disk, preventing a conventional starship from traveling beyond the edge of the galaxy.
 It is not clear whether the energy barrier is a natural or artificially created phenomenon.

 Although numerous attempts to travel outside the galaxy are made, with various degrees of success, the barrier usually damages or destroys ships that try to pass through it.
-It also has psychoactive effects; some personnel gain powerful telekinetic and telepathic abilities when traveling near the barrier (as seen in "Where No Man Has Gone Before").
+It also has psychoactive effects; some personnel gain powerful telekinetic and telepathic abilities when traveling near the barrier (as seen in the 1966 episode "Where No Man Has Gone Before").

 The barrier appears as a pink band of light and, upon entering it, a ship is surrounded by dazzling clouds of colorful energy.
 Inside the barrier, a ship's engines shut down and navigational systems become erratic.

 The Galactic Barrier makes its first appearance in the original series episode "Where No Man Has Gone Before", in which the crew of the USS Enterprise must deal with those affected by the psychic powers of the field—as did the crew of the ill-fated SS Valiant, which encountered the same barrier two centuries earlier.

 The barrier is encountered again in the episode "Is There in Truth No Beauty?", where the Enterprise becomes lost within the barrier and is saved by the astounding navigational skills of an alien passenger.